mangalam-research/wed/tech_notes.rst

     $ misc/start_nginx

 This will launch an nginx server listening on localhost:8888.
-It will handle all the requests to static resources itself but will forward all Ajax stuff to an instance of `<server.js>`_ (which is started by the ``start_nginx`` script to listen on localhost:9999).
+It will handle all the requests to static resources itself, but will forward all Ajax stuff to an instance of `<server.js>`_ (which is started by the ``start_nginx`` script to listen on localhost:9999).
 This server puts all of the things that would go in ``/var`` if it was started by